Azure-Samples/cargotracker-liberty-aks/README.md

    1. Mouse over the pins and find the one for **ABC123**.
 Take note of the information in the hover window.

-1. On the main page, select **Mobile Event Logger**.
+1. On the main page, select **Event Logging Interface**.
 This opens up in a new, small, window.

 1. Drop down the menu and select **ABC123**.
 Select **Next**.